God's Not Dead (film): Inspirations

 The film's script was inspired by lawsuits involving the place of the Christian faith in universities and by the book God's Not Dead: Evidence for God in an Age of Uncertainty published by Pastor Rice Broocks.

 Production

 The film was shot from October to November 2012, in Baton Rouge, Louisiana, with the concert scene done in Houston, Texas.
 However, exterior shots of the concert were filmed at Staples Center.

 The film soundtrack was released on March 3, 2014, by Inpop Records.

+For the 10th anniversary, an extended cut of the film (which runs at 128 minutes) was released on home media.

 Reception

 Box office

 The film became a surprise success at the box office.
 In its first weekend of release, the film earned $9.2 million with an $11,816 per-screen average from 780 theaters, causing Entertainment Weekly's Adam Markovitz to refer to it as "the biggest surprise of the weekend".
 During that weekend, it finished third behind Divergent and Muppets Most Wanted at the box office.

 The film began its international roll-out in Mexico on April 4, 2014, where the movie grossed $89,021 its opening weekend.
 God's Not Dead grossed $60.8 million in North America and $3.9 million in other territories for a total of $64.7 million, against a budget of $2 million.
 At the end of 2014, God's Not Dead was ranked 93rd in terms of worldwide gross, and finished with $64.7 million worldwide.